 Many allowed feed supplements and additives are not certified organic.
 These include products that contain primarily vitamins and minerals.
 Any agricultural ingredients, such as grains or molasses, in feed additives or supplements must be organic.
 Feed additives and supplements may not contain genetically modified organisms or mammalian or poultry slaughter byproducts.
 All feed additives and...
 Read more

 You may only use products that are certified organic, OMRI or WSDA-listed, or approved by CCOF.
-If you wish to use any product that is not certified organic or OMRI or WSDA approved, you must complete a Material Review Request Form (MRRF) and receive CCOF approval prior to use.
-Consult our step-by-step guide outlining what you need to do before using any new materials.
+If you wish to use any product that is not certified organic or OMRI or WSDA approved, you must receive CCOF approval prior to use.
+You should always ensure that your approved list of materials, also known as your Organic System Plan (OSP) Materials List, includes all products you use or plan to...
+Read more

 The National Organic Program (NOP) outlines a specific order of pest control methods in areas where organic products are processed, handled, or stored.First use preventative measures such as good sanitation, then mechanical measures, such as mechanical, sticky, or pheromone traps.
 If preventative and mechanical measures do not adequately control pests, you may use NOP allowed materials...
 Read more